dodslaser/wgs_somatic/README.md

  * Analyse all samples in the project with hg38 (nearly done)
  * Calculate sensitivity and precision with artificial truthset (nearly done)

+### Yearly statistics

+After running the pipeline for the first time, a yearly\_statistics text file is created in the repo.
+Every time the pipeline is run, sample name and date/time is added to this text file.